Lady Eliza D'Oyly Burroughs

-She was born in 1849 and was the daughter of Colonel William Geddes of the Bengal Horse Artillery and his wife Emma.
-She married Lt-General Sir Frederick Traill-Burroughs (1831-1905) on 4 June 1870.
-He had inherited an estate on Rousay, and built the house Trumland in whose grounds the excavation took place.
+She was born in 1849 in Leamington Priors, Warwickshire and grew up in the Meadows in Edinburgh.
+Eliza was the daughter of Colonel William Geddes of the Bengal Horse Artillery and his wife Emma.
+Aged 21, she married Lt-General Sir Frederick Traill-Burroughs (1831-1905) on 4 June 1870.
+He had inherited an estate on Rousay, Orkney, to which the couple moved.
+Eliza's interest in art, politics, and charity meant she was strongly involved in life on Orkney.
+In 1893, work began building their home, Trumland House, which is where the Taversoe Tuick Chambered Cairn was discovered in 1898.

+Eliza wrote a report on Taversoe Tuick, which provides a detailed chronological overview of the events leading up to the discovery and the excavation of the cairn, accompanied by sketches, plans, and measurements.
+Eliza signed off her report with 'Veronica' and not with her own name.
+In her later life, Eliza described the excavation as '...one of the most interesting events of my life: a pursuit I can cordially recommend to anyone in search of excitement!'
+The findings of the excavation were published in 1903 by Sir William Turner, but Eliza was only credited for her illustrations.

+Eliza's Taversoe Tuick report was transcribed and published in 1987 by Diana Reynolds.
+Eliza was commended for her standard of recording and contribution to archaeological research in Scotland, as her archaeological views continue to help archaeologists understand the site's chronology.

 There is a memorial stone in St Magnus Cathedral, Kirkwall, with the words "Erected in loving memory of Sir Frederick W. Traill-Burroughs ...
 Also to the memory of his wife Lady Eliza Doyly Traill Burroughs, his faithful companion through storm and sunshine ...
 Erected by her devoted niece Lady Sinclair of Dunbeath".